mne-tools/mne-python/doc/faq.rst

 I think I found a bug, what do I do?
 ------------------------------------

-Please report any problems you find while using MNE-Python `issue tracker`_.
+Please report any problems you find while using MNE-Python to the `GitHub issues page`_.
 Try :ref:`using the latest master version <installing_master>` to see if the problem persists before reporting the bug, as it may have been fixed since the latest release.